quantum9Innovation/hulet/README.md

 If you intend to work on a fork, installing the dev dependencies with `npm install --dev` will be quite helpful.
 Additionally, if you plan on using Hulet in native Node.js as opposed to in the browser, you'll need to install [`canvas`](https://www.npmjs.com/package/canvas) to create the initial 2D rendering context.

-Sost is designed to work both in a native Node.js environment (through the `canvas` module) and in a browser environment (using Browserify and Terser).
+Hulet is designed to work both in a native Node.js environment (through the `canvas` module) and in a browser environment (using Browserify and Terser).
-To see some examples of Sost running in Node.js, simply run `npm test` from the project root and check [artifacts](https://github.com/quantum9Innovation/hulet/tree/main/test/artifacts) for the results.
+To see some examples of Hulet running in Node.js, simply run `npm test` from the project root and check [artifacts](https://github.com/quantum9Innovation/hulet/tree/main/test/artifacts) for the results.
 For a more impressive demo, simply run `npm start`, which will launch [index.html](https://github.com/quantum9Innovation/hulet/blob/main/index.html) in the browser, and then drag to pan and scroll to zoom.

 ## Screenshots